microsoft/WindowsAppSDK/specs/clipboard-api/clipboard-api.md

 * **Bring new clipboard features to all versions of Windows that support Project Reunion:**
-  Since the Windows clipboard has historically been considered an integrated Windows component, improvements to the clipboard have only been for the latest Windows version.
+  Since the clipboard has historically been part of the Windows OS, improvements to the clipboard have only been for the latest Windows version.
 However, with the Reunion SDK, we have the opportunity to implement these improvements in the SDK and let all apps that use it benefit, and even (in some cases) apps that don't build against the Reunion SDK at all.
-  These features could include:
+  These features _could_ include:

   * _Paste as plain text_: We've seen several suggestions from Windows users to let you paste a formatted text fragment with all the